Dastan27/Dastan27/README.md

 <p><em>Learning web development at <a href="https://www.masaischool.com/">Masai school</a></em></p>

 A Full-Stack Web Developer currently living in Patna, India.
 I love combining the worlds of logic and creative design to make a eye-catching, accessible, and user-friendly websites and applications.
- Highly skilled in collabration, and DS & Algo.
+ Highly skilled in collaboration, and DS & Algo.

  <p >
 <img src="https://img.shields.io/badge/JS-Javascript-red"/>